Brief - Like a Boss!

 For example, you’ve engaged a photographer for content.
 You need to think about A) what photos you want and B) where you are going to use them.
 By articulating how and where you will use them will allow your photographer to take the right style and format to meet your needs.

 For instance, you might need them to take your social media to the next level and provide content for EDMs.
-Or you might need them for a public relations push, and you want to provide editors with plenty of choices.
+Or you might need them for a public relations push, and you want to provide editors with plenty of choice.
 Or you might be embarking on an advertising campaign!
 Whatever the reason, being clear on your purpose means that you’ll get the right material for your marketing activities.

 3. What do you want to say?